 The vast majority of bunion procedures involve three steps.
 The first step is dissection of the bunion and resection of the bump.
 Second is correction of the intermetatarsal angle.
 The intermetatarsal angle is corrected by making a break in the metatarsal and re-aligning the bone.
 The bone is fixated with a pin or screw.
 The last step corrects the alignment of the great toe.
 Bunion procedures can be completed in 30-45 minutes.
 Most bunion procedures are performed on an out-patient basis under local anesthesia with IV sedation at a surgery center or hospital.
-The long term success of a bunionectomy is good to excellent.
+The long-term success of a bunionectomy is good to excellent.

 Recovery from foot surgery is unique in the respect that you'll need to be walking on the foot that underwent surgery, bearing weight on the surgical site.
-Obviously that may present with some challenges.
-First, if post-operative foot spends any time beneath the level of the heart it will tend to swell.
+Obviously, that may present with some challenges.
+First, if the post-operative foot spends any time beneath the level of the heart it will tend to swell.
 When the foot swells it is going to hurt, particularly during the first few days after surgery.
 Patients who plan ahead and spend time with the foot elevated use very little pain medication.
 Ice is a must.
 Ice will help reduce swelling, thereby controlling pain without narcotics.

-Recovery time varies with the choice of procedure, the patient's occupation and general health status.
+Recovery time varies with the choice of procedure, the patient's occupation, and general health status.
 Most patients can bear weight immediately after surgery for short periods of time.
 Patients will be limited when it comes to walking and will return to about 50 percent of their normal activities three weeks after surgery.
 Most patients will return to regular shoes at about six weeks.

 Complications from bunion surgery can occur but are uncommon.
-With any surgery you need to consider the possibility of infection, delay in healing or scar formation.
+With any surgery, you need to consider the possibility of infection, delay in healing or scar formation.
 These are problems that can occur with any surgery and even to the best of surgeons using the latest techniques.
 One complication specific to bunion surgery is overcorrection, resulting in hallux varus.
 Hallux varus is uncommon and usually is associated with removal of the fibular sesamoid in what is called a Modified McBride procedure.

 When to contact your doctor